nagypeterjob/aws-cf-templates/README.md

 - If you will use the master instance(s) for a long time, buy reserved instances to save money on the long run.

 ### Possible improvements
-These improvements vastly depend on the given use-case / policies / previous setups:
+These improvements vastly depends on the given use-case / policies / previous setups:
 - Logging
 - EFS backup to S3
 - Better ALB tweaks